ClandininLab/brukerbridge/README.md

 There is a fairly comprehensive set of tests for io and PV5.8 conversion logic.
 It was designed in such a way to facilitate straightforward expansion to other PV versions.
 Platform specific tests can be marked as such by decorating them with `pytest.mark.win32`,  `pytest.mark.darwin` or `pytest.mark.linux`.

 You will need `git lfs` to clone the test data.
 While the raw PV5.8 test data was checked in as is, only a tarball is provided for the ripped PV5.8 data as there many thousands of files.
+I had to break up into chunks to stay under Github's file size limit.
+Reassemble with `cat ripped_test_acq.tar.gz.part.* > ripped_test_acq.tar.gz`.
 Extract it in situ and rename `mv 20250523_test ripped_test_acq`.
 Do not attempt to check in the extracted data.

 ## Support for previous and future PrairieView versions